danfuzz/samizdat/doc/samizdat-0/library-boolean.md

 Ordering is calculated as follows:

-The major order is by type &mdash; `integer < string < listlet < maplet < uniqlet < highlet` &mdash; and minor order is type-dependant.
+The major order is by type &mdash; `integer < string < list < maplet < uniqlet < highlet` &mdash; and minor order is type-dependant.

 * Integers order by integer value.

-* Listlets and strings order by pairwise corresponding-element comparison, with a strict prefix always ordering before its longer brethren.
+* Lists and strings order by pairwise corresponding-element comparison, with a strict prefix always ordering before its longer brethren.

-* Maplets order by first comparing corresponding ordered lists of keys with the same rules as listlet comparison.
+* Maplets order by first comparing corresponding ordered lists of keys with the same rules as list comparison.
 If the key lists are identical, then the result is the comparison of corresponding lists of values, in key order.